OFFICE OF THE SELECTBOARD

 CALL TO ORDER

 Edee Edwards called the meeting to order at 6:01pm.
-This meeting is remote-hybrid.
-Other Selectboard members present were Karen Christofferson, Rhonda Ashcraft, Randy Pike and Tristan Roberts with Secretary Assistant Emily Dow.
-Town Clerk/Treasurer Patty Dow was present.
-Members of the town and public present were Gina DePaolis, Stephan Chait, Stephanie Pike, Nancy McRea and Karin Larkin.
+Other Selectboard members present were Karen Christofferson, Rhonda Ashcraft, Tristan Roberts and Randy Pike with Secretary Assistant Emily Dow.
+Members of the town and public present are Patty Dow, Stephen Chait, Stephanie Pike, Nancy McCrea and Karin Larkin.

 CHANGES AND ADDITIONS TO THE AGENDA

-• Finalizing & signing the Purchase Order for the John Deere Loader with also conversation about the Warranty
+• Finalizing and signing the Purchase Order for the John Deere Loader with conversation about the Warranty.

 • Update on Audit